robertzhidealx/blog/README.md

-# A Blog by Jiaxuan Zhang
+# A Blog by Robert Zhang

-Proudly powered by Next.js
+Proudly powered by Next.js.